 below is equivalent to the last line above (note that it is "RightToLeft"

-instead of "LeftToRight" and a
+instead of "LeftToRight" and a and b are swapped).

 besideRightToLeft(square1, square2);

-and besideRightToLeft
+besideLeftToRight and besideRightToLeft place two

 shapes horizontally next to eachother.
 Given the position of one of the